ElectricRCAircraftGuy/eVTOL_simulation/README.md

 # eVTOL_simulation

-C++ homework problem: a simulator to simulate some eVTOL aircraft flying around to see how they perform carrying passengers when limited chargers are available and they all have different specs.
+C++ skills demonstration: a simulator to simulate some eVTOL aircraft flying around to see how they perform carrying passengers when limited chargers are available and they all have different specs.

 [Problem description](https://github.com/ElectricRCAircraftGuy/eVTOL_simulation/raw/main/eVtol%20Simulation%20Problem%20-%20AnyTimeDomain%202.odt)